Morgan Stanley slashes price target on Desktop Metal Inc [DM] – find out why.

 Morgan Stanley have made an estimate for Desktop Metal Inc shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on January 06, 2023.

-Desktop Metal Inc [DM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.26.
-With this latest performance, DM shares dropped by -22.69% in over the last four-week period, additionally sinking by -64.98% over the last 6 months – not to mention a drop of -65.90% in the past year of trading.
+Desktop Metal Inc [DM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.58.
+With this latest performance, DM shares dropped by -12.97% in over the last four-week period, additionally sinking by -62.02% over the last 6 months – not to mention a drop of -60.10% in the past year of trading.

 Desktop Metal Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.91 and a Current Ratio set at 3.09.